A method for generating realistic correlation matrices: Recipes

 \section{Recipes}

-Using a single basic procedure (Algorithm \ref{AlgorithmMain} in Subsection \ref{SubsectionBasic}) for adding noise to a given correlation matrix, we can take advantage of our theoretical understanding of certain known correlation structures to yield stronger results.
-This is carried out for the constant correlation structure (Algorithm \ref{AlgorithmBlocks} in Subsection \ref{ConstantCorrelationAlg}), the Toeplitz correlation structure (Algorithm \ref{AlgorithmToeplitz} in Subsection \ref{SubsectionToeplitzAlg}), and the hub correlation structure (Algorithm \ref{AlgorithmToeplitzHub} in Subsection \ref{SubsectionHubAlg}).
+Using a single basic procedure (Algorithm \ref{AlgorithmMain} in Section \ref{SubsectionBasic}) for adding noise to a given correlation matrix, we can take advantage of our theoretical understanding of certain known correlation structures to yield stronger results.
+This is carried out for the constant correlation structure (Algorithm \ref{AlgorithmBlocks} in Section~\ref{ConstantCorrelationAlg}), the Toeplitz correlation structure (Algorithm~\ref{AlgorithmToeplitz} in Section~\ref{SubsectionToeplitzAlg}) and the hub correlation structure (Algorithm \ref{AlgorithmToeplitzHub} in Section~\ref {SubsectionHubAlg}).
 Each model describes a population based on multiple groups with the same underlying structure (with different sizes and parameter values).
-Since the justifications of these procedures are rather involved, we defer the technical details until Appendix \ref{Appendix}.
+Since the justifications of these procedures are rather involved, we defer the technical details until \hyperref[Appendix]{Appendix}.